quakeservices/master/docs/index.md

 ## Contact

-Currently handling communication through [Discord](https://discord.gg/g5csDkR)
+Currently handling communication through [Discord](https://discord.gg/g5csDkR) and trialing GitHub [Discussions](https://github.com/quakeservices/master/discussions).

 Note: The timezone for the maintainer is AEST (UTC+10) so communications will likely be asynchronous wherever you are in the world.